wultra/powerauth-crypto/docs/Standard-RESTful-API.md

 ## Temporary Keys API

 <!-- begin api POST /pa/v4/keystore/create -->
-### Create New Key Pair
+### Create New Temporary Key

-Create a new temporary key pair with either application or activation scope, and obtain the temporary public for subsequent encryption.
+Create a new temporary key with either application or activation scope, and obtain the temporary public for subsequent encryption.

 <!-- begin remove -->
 | Request parameter | Value                    |